rohitbnrj2/Corr-match/README.md

 ## Installation

+Place the images within the corr_match/dataset/fans.
+You have to create dataset & fans folder.
+If you want to test other data points name them appropriately.

 ### For Development

 Optional, but if you want a mamba/conda environment please just create a conda environment with python=3.12